The Human Performance Juxtaposition Site

 development phase

-The third of the Instructional System Design phases (ADDIE).
+The third phase of Instructional System Design (ADDIE).
 The purpose of this phase is to develop and validate the instructional material (courseware).

 didactic design

-Instructional design in which the student is presented information and asked to respond to questions.
+The design of instruction in which the learners are presented information and asked to respond to questions.

 differential feedback